NFL Rumors: Eli Manning Returning To Giants, Complicating Quarterback Carousel

-Once that happens, several teams are expected to change quarterbacks, with expected moving parts including the Philadelphia Eagles’ Nick Foles and the New York Giants’ Eli Manning, while teams such as the Washington Redskins, Jacksonville Jaguars and Miami Dolphins are expected to pursue new quarterbacks.
+Once that happens, several teams are expected to change quarterbacks, with expected moving parts including the Philadelphia Eagles’ Nick Foles and the New York Giants’ Eli Manning.
+Meanwhile, teams such as the Washington Redskins, Jacksonville Jaguars, and Miami Dolphins are expected to pursue new quarterbacks.

-It had been rumored for awhile that the Giants would move on from Manning, who has been their starting quarterback since a draft-day trade in 2004, this offseason.
-Foles has been seen as a possibilty to jump to the Eagles’ divisional rival, in the event of a Manning departure.
+It had been rumored for a while that the Giants would move on from Manning, who has been their starting quarterback since a draft-day trade in 2004, this offseason.
+Foles has been seen as a possibility to jump to the Eagles’ divisional rival in the event of a Manning departure.

 The Giants may also retain the 38-year-old Manning as quarterback, but draft a rookie quarterback in the April NFL Draft, in which New York has the sixth overall pick.
 The Giants had the second pick in the 2018 draft, one seen as having a much stronger quarterback class than this year’s, but they opted to instead draft running back Saquon Barkley.